zonca/zonca.github.io-source/content/jetstream_kubernetes_magnum_autoscaler.md

 ```bash
 I0912 17:18:28.290987       1 magnum_nodegroup.go:67] Waited for cluster UPDATE_COMPLETE status
 ```

-Once in a while it is possible that the update takes longer than 10 minutes and the autoscaler times out, unfortunately the timeout it hard-coded into the cluster autoscaler container and it is necessary to rebuild the container to increase it.
-Please [open an issue on the repository](https://github.com/zonca/jupyterhub-deploy-kubernetes-jetstream/issues) if you are affected by this issue.

 Then you should have all 3 nodes available:

 ```bash